Reba McEntire: 1976–1983: Career launch at Mercury

-By this point, McEntire's label pushed her to record music in a soft country pop style that she often disagreed with.
+By this point, McEntire's label pushed her to record music in a soft country-pop style with which she often disagreed.
 Future material (which included her next album) was recorded in this format.
 Her fourth album, Heart to Heart was issued in 1981 and became her first disc to chart the Billboard Country Albums list.
 It received only a 2.5 star review from AllMusic's William Ruhlmann, who described McEntire as being "a promising, but not yet accomplished country artist."
-Yet its lead single, "Today All Over Again", became her highest charting country single yet, reaching number five.
-In 1983, McEntire's bus had broken down when she was informed that her latest single "Can't Even Get the Blues" reached the number one spot on the Billboard country chart.
-It was followed by her second number one song "You're the First Time I Thought About Leaving".
-The track also became her second to reach the top ten of Canada's RPM country songs chart.
+Its lead single, "Today All Over Again", became her highest-charting country single yet, reaching number five.
+In 1983, McEntire's bus had broken down when she was informed that her latest single "Can't Even Get the Blues" reached the number-one spot on the Billboard country chart.
+It was followed by her second number-one song "You're the First Time I Thought About Leaving".
+The track also became her second to reach the top 10 of Canada's RPM country songs chart.
 Both singles appeared on her 1983 album Unlimited.
-The following year, the single "Why Do We Want (What We Know We Can't Have)" reached the top ten.
+The following year, the single "Why Do We Want (What We Know We Can't Have)" reached the top 10.
 With increased success in the country music industry, she was able to arrange an early release from PolyGram/Mercury in 1983.
 "Let met put it this way, I've sorta taken my career into control myself," she explained of the decision.